 Phone: (02) 53109031

-Dim sum, congee, rice toppings, and noodles are just some of the things you can find in Ying Ying Tea House Restaurant’s affordable and wide-ranging Chinese cuisine menu.
+Dim sum, congee, rice toppings, and noodles are just some of the food you can find in Ying Ying Tea House Restaurant’s affordable and wide range of Chinese cuisine menu.
 For example, you can get a Hakao for Php 80 and Minced Beef Congee for just Php 110.

 Tip: This restaurant has more than just one floor, so it can accommodate many guests, even during peak hours.
 Just be careful when climbing and going down the narrow staircases.